thezeroalpha/lectures.alex.balgavy.eu/content/advanced-logic-notes/lecture-1/index.md

 - □: necessary, known, provable
 - ◇: possible, considered possible

+In a diagram, one of these symbols is exactly one transition step (use multiple for multiple steps).

 - ◇ φ ⇔ ¬□ ¬φ
 - □ φ ⇔ ¬◇ ¬φ